Arizona Daily Star

 “Lehninger is a masterful talent to watch.”

-Brazilian-born Marcelo Lehninger is in his fifth year as Music Director of the Grand Rapids Symphony.
-In 2018, he brought the orchestra to Carnegie Hall, its first performance at the famed venue in thirteen years.
+Brazilian-born Marcelo Lehninger is Music Director of the Grand Rapids Symphony and was recently appointed Artistic Director of the Bellingham Festival of Music.
+In 2018, he brought the Grand Rapids Symphony to Carnegie Hall, its first performance at the famed venue in thirteen years.
 He previously served as Music Director of the New West Symphony in Los Angeles, for which the League of American Orchestras awarded him the Helen H. Thompson Award for Emerging Music Directors.
-For five years, Marcelo served as Assistant and then Associate Conductor of the Boston Symphony Orchestra, a tenure that included several concerts stepping in for James Levine on short notice in Boston and at Carnegie Hall.
+For five years, Lehninger served as Assistant and then Associate Conductor of the Boston Symphony Orchestra, a tenure that included many concerts in Boston, Tanglewood and a highly praised debut at Carnegie Hall in 2011.

-Mr. Lehninger was music advisor of the Youth Orchestra of the Americas for the 2007-08 season.
-Plácido Domingo serves as artistic advisor for the ensemble, which is composed of 120 talented musicians from more than twenty countries throughout the Americas.
-In summer of 2008, Maestro Lehninger toured with YOA and pianist Nelson Freire in South America, conducting concerts in Argentina, Brazil, and Uruguay.
-He has led all of the top orchestras in Brazil, and served as Associate Conductor of the Minas Gerais Philharmonic Orchestra in Brazil.
+Lehninger was Music Advisor of The Orchestra of the Americas for the 2007-08 season.
+In summer of 2008, he toured with the orchestra in South America, conducting concerts in Argentina, Brazil, and Uruguay.
+He has led all of the top orchestras in Brazil and served as Associate Conductor of the Minas Gerais Philharmonic Orchestra, where he returns regularly as guest conductor.

-Before dedicating his career to conducting, Mr. Lehninger studied violin and piano.
+Before dedicating his career to conducting, Lehninger studied violin and piano.
 He holds a Master’s degree from the Conductors Institute at New York’s Bard College, where he studied conducting under Harold Farberman and composition with Laurence Wallach.
-His mentors also include Kurt Masur, Leonard Slatkin, and Roberto Tibiriçá.
-A dual citizen of Brazil and Germany, Marcelo Goulart Lehninger is the son of pianist Sônia Goulart and violinist Erich Lehninger.
+His mentors also include Kurt Masur, Mariss Jansons, Leonard Slatkin, and Roberto Tibiriçá.
+A dual citizen of Brazil and Germany, Marcelo Lehninger is the son of Brazilian pianist Sônia Goulart and German violinist Erich Lehninger.